KyiMoeTun/Transcript-Summarizer-Teams-Zoom/README.md

 Sample Output
 --------------
 This is the summary insights from the transcript.
-The lines are chronological and each speaker is highlighted by curly bracekts.
+The lines are chronological and each speaker is highlighted by curly brackets.

 <img src="https://i.imgur.com/wsdmqvi.png" width="700">